gkrenn/dynatrace-operator/README.md

 * OneAgent
   * `classicFullStack` rolls out a OneAgent pod per node to monitor pods on it and the node itself
-  * `applicationMonitoring` is a webhook based injection mechanism for automatic app-only injection
+  * `applicationMonitoring` is a webhook based injection mechanism for automatic app-only injectiondsdf
     * CSI Driver can be enabled to cache OneAgent downloads per node
   * `hostMonitoring` is only monitoring the hosts (i.e. nodes) in the cluster without app-only injection
     * CSI Driver is used to provide a writeable volume for the Oneagent as it's running in read-only mode